Information for Part-Time Faculty

 Please sign and return your contract to the Office of the Provost as soon as possible.
 Payment will be delayed if we do not have a signed contract on file.
 We will also need a signed W-4 form so we know how much tax should be deducted.
 Before you can start work, we also need an I-9 Form (right to work) completed.
 Please bring your documents to the Provost’s Office or your Department Assistant to be copied.

 Within the first month of class, an all faculty email will be sent by the Provost which will explain our system of course evaluation and give you a timeline for the process.
 Most recently we have been using an iinstrument created by The IDEA Center.
-With the exception of private lessons, tutorials and classes with less than 5 students, all courses by teaching faculty are assessed.
+With the exception of private lessons, tutorials and classes with fewer than 5 students, all courses by teaching faculty are assessed.

 Course Management - Eureka